bocchino/fprime/Svc/DpWriter/test/ut/README.md

    then
    1. Assert that the event history contains one element.
    1. Assert that the event history for `InvalidPacketHeader` contains one element.
+   1. Check the event arguments.
    1. Increment `invalidPacketHeaderEventCount`.
 1. Otherwise assert that the event history is empty.
-1. Assert no dp written notification.
+1. Assert no DP written notification.
 1. Assert buffer sent for deallocation.
 1. Verify no data product file.
 1. Increment `NumErrors`.